TahaBPK/abrNOC/README.md

 ## How to use
-  in this project you can login or register if you don't hava an account. then you can see the our plans in the pricing page and subscribe to the one that meet your requirments. you can see the plans you subscibed in profile page
+  in this project you can login or register if you don't hava an account. then you can see our plans in the pricing page and subscribe to the one that meet your requirments. you can see the plans you subscribed in profile page

   Be Careful! according to your subscription, you will pay the price for every 10 minutes.